 Physiotherapy can help in many circumstances to help your animal (small or large!), to recover from injury.
 However, often the best results from physiotherapy are when it's used in the early stages after injury.
 As with all complementary therapies it should not be used in isolation but as an essential extra to conventional veterinary medicine.
 Your vet will be able to advise you if they think physiotherapy will benefit your animal.

-Many pet/livestock insurance companies will now pay for physiotherapy for your animal, where it is recommended by your Veterinary Surgeon.
+Many pet/livestock insurance companies will now pay for physiotherapy for your animal, where it's recommended by your Veterinary Surgeon.

 Training as an Animal Physiotherapist

 Are you interested in a career as an animal physiotherapist?
-Find out how you can, by visiting my comprehensive training advice page here
+Find out how you can, by visiting my free training advice page here